Matsue History Museum 松江歴史館

 An Edo exterior and modern interior in a new museum about a classic castle town

 Set alongside the moat below Matsue Castle , the Matsue History Museum is built in the style of the old samurai buildings that once stood here.
-You'll learn about the history of the 400-year-old castle and the town that grew up around it.
+You'll learn about the history of the 400-year-old castle and the town that formed around it.

-A good place to begin your explorations of Matsue is the big international visitor center.
+A good place to begin your explorations of Matsue is the large international visitor center.

 - The reconstructed 400-year-old teahouse

-- The traditional garden with Matsue Castle behind
+- The traditional garden with Matsue Castle appearing in the background

 How to Get There